aces/Loris/modules/electrophysiology_browser/help/view_session.md

 Summary information about the candidate, the recording session and the hardware used is displayed.

-File packages can be downloaded containing just the recording signal, the events, or other metadata individually, or all files compressed together, for this session.
+File packages can be downloaded containing just the recording signal, the events, or other metadata, or all files compressed together, for the session in view.
 These file packages are organized according to the EEG-BIDS standard<sup id="1">[1](#f1)</sup>, and are available for download as follows:

 - All files (tgz): a compressed folder containingscan all the recording data as well as metadata for the EEG scan session.
 - EEG: the file containing the session recording data.